The Job Application

 Following all these points will start the interview off on the right track.

 - Completeness – all information needs to be filled out, writing “see resume” on your application is not only unacceptable but shows laziness and lack of communication skills.
-After completing the application review all pages before handing it in to ensure nothing was missed, don’t have the interviewer ask you to complete something during the interview.
+After completing the application review all pages before handing it in to ensure nothing was missed, don’t have the interviewer ask you to achieve something during the interview.

 - Neatness – you need to write neatly to ensure all items are readable, illegible handwriting makes a bad impression and will start the interview off on the wrong foot.